The Significance of Air Conditioners in Various Industries

 One may already be aware that air conditioners work similar to how refrigerators insulate and cool their confined space.
 Not only do air conditioners alter the temperature in a setting, they alter the humidity as well.

 An air conditioners system works by using refrigerants, formerly limited to chlorofluorocarbons or chlorine-based compounds only.
 However, it was only recently that they were replaced by the more environment-friendly gases.
 Since they undergo evaporation and are released into the atmosphere, they need to be safe for the health and the environment.
-Besides their not being flammable, they should easily be converted into gas and liquid and be able to readily absorb heat from indoors.
+Besides them not being flammable, they should easily be converted into gas and liquid and be able to readily absorb heat from indoors.

 The refrigerant gas is what circulates through the hot and cooled coils in the air conditioner.
 The first fan draws the hot air from indoors to the cooled coils, and the second fan expels the hot air from the compressor that converts the refrigerant gas into liquid.
 This cycle goes on and on and is made possible through electricity, though there are other renewable and more efficient sources of energy.